jimmi-aylesworth/Security-Validation/smb-prop-emulator/readme.md

 	Store controller runtime state in SQLite or a JSON snapshot so the run can resume.
 4. CSV/HTML reporting
 	Summarize:
 	- hop graph
 	- reachable nodes
 	- timing
 	- max spread depth
 	- failed connections
 5. Optional canary-path validation
 	A strictly allowlisted, non-destructive check against known approved lab targets only (not arbitrary shares).

+Additionally consider:

+- A Windows service version of the agent so it can run cleanly on lab VMs as a service instead of a console app
+- A Mermaid or Graphviz output generator for the propagation path from audit.jsonl

 ---

-# Why this is a good fit for your validation goal
+# Why this is a good fit for validation goals

-This design tests:
+The design tests:

 - which hosts are reachable over SMB port 445
 - what propagation graph would be possible